Foreign National Filing Status

 IRC Sec.
 6013(g).

-If you are a nonresident alien at the end of the year and are married to a citizen or resident of the United States, you can make a special election to file a joint resident return (Form 1040) with your spouse and you will be treated as a U.S. resident for the entire year.
+If you are a nonresident alien at the end of the year and married to a U.S. citizen or resident, you can make a special election to file a joint resident return (Form 1040) with your spouse.
+In this situation, your filing status will be treated as a joint resident for the entire year.

 IRC Sec.
 6013(h).

-Under either of these elections, you can claim the standard deduction, spousal and dependency exemptions (for years before 2018), and other tax benefits available to U.S. citizens and residents.
-However, you are subject to worldwide income tax for the entire calendar year.
-To reduce or eliminate double taxation, the foreign tax credit is generally available to claim against foreign taxes paid on foreign source income.
+Under either election, your filing status for taxes allows you to claim the standard deduction, spousal and dependency exemptions (for years before 2018), and other benefits normally available to U.S. citizens and residents.
+However, you must report worldwide income for the full year.
+To help reduce or eliminate double taxation, you can typically claim the foreign tax credit for foreign taxes paid on foreign-source income.